Cardinals use two pick-6s in first half to down Saints 42-34

 HAPPY HOP

-The Cardinals welcomed back three-time All-Pro receiver DeAndre Hopkins, who was suspended for the first six games of the season after violating the NFL’s policy on performance-enhancing drugs.
+The Cardinals welcomed back Hopkins, a three-time All-Pro who was suspended for the first six games of the season after violating the NFL’s policy on performance-enhancing drugs.

 Newly-acquired receiver Robbie Anderson – who had been with the team just three days since being acquired in a trade with the Panthers – was also active and on the field for a few plays.
 He didn’t record a catch.